Ready to Be More Conscious and Reduce Your Risk of Developing Diabetes?

 - Build Muscle.
 Muscle burns more glucose and calories than fat so make sure to include resistance training into your schedule a few days a week.

 - Say Farewell to Anxiety.
-Stress hormones not only trigger the release of extra blood sugar so you can flee from danger, they also tell your body to store more fat in the abdomen.
-This then raises your risk for insulin resistance and diabetes.
+Stress hormones not only trigger the release of extra blood sugar so you can flee from danger, but they also tell your body to store more fat in the abdomen.
+This then raises your risk of insulin resistance and diabetes.

 - Eat More Often.
 Large meals cause more glucose to enter the bloodstream quickly which taxes your body’s ability to produce sufficient insulin.
 By eating small meals frequently throughout the day, your body controls your blood sugar levels better.